nfdiop/ndeyefatoudiop.com/clr62pngz000009kubf6waj96.md

 **Link**: https://marketplace.visualstudio.com/items?itemName=ChakrounAnas.turbo-console-log

 What about you?
 What are your favorite VSCode extensions?
-Share it with me on X/Twitter at [_ndeyefatoudiop](https://twitter.com/_ndeyefatoudiop)
+Share it with me on X/Twitter at [_ndeyefatoudiop](https://twitter.com/_ndeyefatoudiop) or [Substack](https://frontendjoy.substack.com/).